una/una.github.io/_posts/blog/2014-12-17-gulp-local-psi.md

 npm install -g ngrok
 ```

-Now, depending on what server you're running gulp on, type `ngrok <port>` into your terminal.
-Since I'm using port 3000, I'll use `ngrok 3000`.
+Now, depending on what server you're running gulp on, type `ngrok http <port>` into your terminal.
+Since I'm using port 3000, I'll use `ngrok http 3000`.
 Then you should see something like this:

 ```
 Tunnel Status       online